Table of contents

 Be sensible when using communications tools for MoJ business purposes:

-• Be extra careful with sensitive and personal information in tools.
+• Be extra careful with sensitive and personal information.

-• Try to avoid using the same tool for business and personal use - you can get confused who you’re talking with.
+• Try to avoid using the same tool for business and personal use to avoid confusion.

 • Context is important - a message you might think is funny could be upsetting to someone else.